-Today’s cookie is made from things I had lying around.
-I was out of granulated sugar and used Turbinado.
-And since I was using a less refined sugar, I decided to go with a whole grain flour.
-And finally, there was that giant bag of dried blueberries from Costco.
-I still have a bunch, but I did manage to throw in a half cup.
+Today’s Blueberry Chocolate Chip Cookies were made from things I had lying around.
+I was out of granulated sugar and used turbinado, and since I was using a less refined sugar, I decided to go with a whole grain flour.
+And finally, there was that giant bag of dried blueberries from Costco that I just can’t get rid of.
+I still have a bunch left, but I did manage to throw in a half cup.

 What I ended up making was the recipe below.
 I’d heard of blueberry chocolate chip cookies before, but the idea didn’t appeal to me and I almost didn’t try it.
 These were surprisingly good.

 8 oz unsalted butter (228 grams/2 sticks), room temperature, cut up

 1/2 cup (100 grams) firmly packed light brown sugar